bkrmadtya/safe-env/README.md

 ## Configuration (optional)

 The configuration object is optional.
-It takes all the same options as [dotenv](https://github.com/motdotla/dotenv)'s `config` function along with an additional message object which can be used to customize the error messages.
+It takes all the same options as [dotenv](https://github.com/motdotla/dotenv)'s `config` function along with an additional `message` object with `notFound` and `missingRequired` methods which can be used to customize the error messages.

 ```typescript
 import { type Config, loadEnv } from 'safe-env';